 (1 * 256) + (1 * 128) + (0 * 64) + (1 * 32) + (0 * 16) + (0 * 8) + (1 * 4) + (1 * 2) + (1 * 1) = 423

 As you can see by scanning the binary digits in the above equation, the resulting binary number is 110100111.
-You can prove to yourself that this equals 423 by doing the math!
+You can prove to yourself that this is equal to 423 by doing the math!

 The computer term given to each digit of a binary number is a bit (a contraction of “binary digit”).
 Eight bits make up a byte.
 Four bits is called a nibble, a play on words that shows even old-school computer scientists had a sense of humor.

 A computer’s limited memory means it can normally deal with numbers up to a certain length.
 Each register, for example, is usually 32 or 64 bits in length, which is why we speak of 32-bit and 64-bit CPUs.